-“Starting 2027 when the ports’ leases expire and when they move to Tuas, you will free up the prime land in Tanjong Pagar.
+“Starting 2027 when the ports’ leases expire and when they move to Tuas, you will free up the only now prime land in Tanjong Pagar.
 And there we can build a Southern Waterfront City,” the Prime Minister added.
-He explained that the only now reclaimed area would stretch over 1,000 hectares from Shenton Way to Pasir Panjang.
+He explained that the reclaimed area would stretch over 1,000 hectares from Shenton Way to Pasir Panjang.

 The relocation plans were first outlined by Transport Minister Lui Tuck Yew last October.